ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 ## Release History

-We have continually developed this project to help give you the best experience.
+I have continually developed this project to help give you the best experience.
 Here is the version history:

 **12th July, 2022** Planning initial project scope in the `README.md` file.
 A `.gitignore` file is there to make sure unneeded files will not be committed, along with other common files.
 The Code Institute template now automatically installs MySQL instead of relying on the Gitpod MySQL image.